 The Course covers the management of bees, and natural ways to take care of them.

-Meet the bees - a hands-on look at a honey bee colony
+Meet the bees - a hands-on look at honey bee colonies housed in different hives

-A more intensive course than our evening course to get you started, explaining more about the honey bee, helping you choose your hive and equipment, how and where to set up your apiary, the bees management and pests and diseases.
+An intensive course to get you started, explaining all about the honey bee, helping you choose your hive and equipment, how and where to set up your apiary, the bees management and pests and diseases.
 Not forgetting when and how to extract that lovely honey.
 An informal couple of days spent with others interested in beekeeping.
-A wealth of information from a highly experienced beekeeper and a chance to see...
+A wealth of information from...